 There are not many gestures to remember in Japan.
-The most important thing is to make sure you keep your own country’s body language under control.
-If you don’t, you might be sending mixed messages to your friends, co-workers… or future employers. *thumbs up*
+The most important thing if you wish to work in Japan is to make sure you keep your own country’s body language under control, and understand which which gestures are appropriate to use in the work environment.
+If you don’t, you might be sending mixed messages to your friends, co-workers… or future employers.

 Software Engineer and Blogger at TalentHub

 👉Read more TalentHub blogs: https://talenthub.jp/blog/?lang=en